 - Omnichannel commerce operates on various different platforms as well, but the difference here is that it integrates all the channels in one place.
 This means that now the customer can have a consistent, streamlined experience through all the channels.

 Omnichannel is a much better option to provide your customers with a flawless and convenient shopping experience.
-Not convinced if an omnichannel eCommerce strategy is nifty for your business?
+Not convinced if an omnichannel strategy is nifty for your business?
 Give me a moment to tell you about some of its benefits.

 Benefits of Omnichannel eCommerce Strategy

-Omnichannel eCommerce strategy is highly beneficial for your online business as it doesn’t only affect any one aspect of your business growth.
+An omnichannel strategy is highly beneficial for your online business as it doesn’t only affect any one aspect of your business growth.
 Omnichannel improves all those aspects that trigger your customers, your marketing strategy, and the strategies that boost sales and conversion rates.
 How?
 Let’s find out.

-1. Exceptional Customer Experience
+1. Exceptional customer experience

-Customer satisfaction is the number one benefit of implementing an Omnichannel eCommerce strategy.
+Customer satisfaction is the number one benefit of implementing an Omnichannel strategy.
 In a study done by Superoffice, it was revealed that customer experience will surpass the priority level of product and pricing.

-The statistics of Forbes show that 96% of the consumers choose customer service to be the first factor in deciding with which company they shall remain loyal to.
+The statistics of Forbes show that 96% of the consumers choose customer service to be the first factor in deciding which company they shall remain loyal to.

 Omnichannel commerce simply asks you to put your feet in the customers’ shoes.
 What would you wish for then?
 A seamless, hindrance-free shopping experience is all you could ask for.

-Omnichannel eCommerce strategy simply does that work.
+The omnichannel strategy simply does that work.
 Let’s say Emelia started her journey with your website and searched for a product on her tablet.
 She saw your ad on FB on her smartphone offering a discount while going to the office, so she added the product to her cart.